Episodes (ballet): Graham

 Graham was first assigned the score Passacaglia, op.
-1. To understand it, she stayed in her studio and "played it and moved to it day after day after day."
+1. To understand it, she stayed in her studio and "played it and moved to it day after day after day", occasionally calling a principal dancer in for private work, before she began working with the full company.
 She studied Stefan Zweig and Raymond Preston's biographies on Mary, and was inspired by two poets, T. S. Eliot, whose poem East Coker referenced Mary, and Rainer Maria Rilke, who was Webern's favorite poet.
 Graham said she "found my articulation" from the two.
 Later, Graham realized she needed more music, so Balanchine gave her Six Pieces, op.
 6, which he had already begun choreographing.

 Graham also starred as Mary, with a stand-in in rehearsals.
+Early in the creation process, she expected an NYCB dancer to perform the role.
 Four NYCB dancers appeared alongside the Graham company, including Sallie Wilson, who originated the role of Elizabeth I, as well Kenneth Peterson, Bill Carter and Paul Nickel, who had smaller roles in the ballet.
-According to Wilson, Graham initially gave her ballet steps, despite knowing little about them.
+Graham did not want to partner an NYCB dancer and cast Bertram Ross as Bothwell.
+Wilson recalled that in rehearsals, Graham would stop rehearsals and let everyone meditate.
+Graham also explained the symbols in the choreography, "each thing was weighted carefully."
+Graham initially gave Wilson ballet steps, despite knowing little about them.
 Wilson then asked Graham to give her modern dance steps.
 Though Graham was glad about this request, she remained unsure whether Wilson could dance it, and other dancers assisted Wilson.
-Wilson said the result of her dancing in the manner of Graham was "marvelous."
+She said the result of her dancing in the manner of Graham was "marvelous."
 She added that the Graham dancers "were thrilled that I could actually move my back – they had expected a ramrod."
-Wilson recalled that in rehearsals, Graham would stop rehearsals and let everyone meditate.
-Graham also explained the symbols in the choreography, "each thing was weighted carefully."
+Graham created two versions of choreography for Wilson, one performed in the ballet's initial run in spring 1959, which Wilson thought was "less interesting", and another performed later that year, described as "much more in [Graham's] style, when she realized I could do more."

 Previously, Graham only worked with her own dancers and followed her own schedule.
 However, for Episodes, she did not have ultimate control over all elements.
 Instead, she had to follow Balanchine's concept and the NYCB mode of working, where multiple choreographers share rehearsal schedules.
 She also clashed with Kirstein numerous times, especially regarding the designs of the ballet.
-Though NYCB was under union regulations, all designs must be made under legal contracts and at union shops, Graham attempted to circumvent this.
+NYCB was under union regulations and all costumes and sets must be made under legal contracts and at union shops, but Graham attempted to circumvent this.
 Graham was more cordial with Balanchine, and found him "so wonderful to work with, considerate and concerned – a joy to be with."